-The Operating Agency shall maintain the use of the real property and documentation verifying compliance with the national objective for a period of five (5) years after closeout of this project,.
+The Operating Agency shall maintain the use of the real property and documentation verifying compliance with the national objective for a period of five (5) years after closeout of this project.
 The Operating Agency must submit to the County a completed certification form verifying that the property is used exclusively for the eligible use and purpose as provided in the Exhibit A. This form shall be submitted on an annual basis, when requested, beginning in year two (2) and for a period of five (5) years after closeout of the project.
 In case of a change of use or disposition, the County must be reimbursed for the current market value of the property at the time of disposition, or proceeds from the sale, less the pro rata share of expenditures made with non-CDBG funds to acquire or improve the property.

 - 18. PROGRAM INCOME.
 Program income shall be returned monthly during the duration of this Contract.
-Upon termination of this Contract, the County reserves the right to determine the final disposition of any program income, as described in 24 CFR Section 570.504 accumulated under the project(s) set forth in Exhibit A. Said disposition may include the County taking possession of said program income. - 19.
+Upon termination of this Contract, the County reserves the right to determine the final disposition of any program income, as described in 2 CFR Part 200, Subpart D 200.307 and 24 CFR Section 570.504 accumulated under the project(s) set forth in Exhibit A. Said disposition may include the County taking possession of said program income. - 19.
 NONEXPENDABLE PROPERTY.
-Nonexpendable property means leased or purchased tangible personal property, included, but not limited to a vehicle, office equipment, etc. having a useful life of more than one (1) year and an acquisition cost of \$5,000 or more per unit.
-Nonexpendable property shall also include, but not be limited to real property, and any interest in real property (including any mortgage or other encumbrance of real property), and funds derived from the sale or disposition of nonexpendable property.
+Nonexpendable property means leased or purchased tangible personal property, including, but not limited to, a vehicle, office equipment, etc. having a useful life of more than one (1) year and an acquisition cost of \$5,000 or more per unit.
+Nonexpendable property shall also include, but not be limited to, real property, any interest in real property (including any mortgage or other encumbrance of real property), and funds derived from the sale or disposition of nonexpendable property.

 Any utilization of funds derived from the sale or disposition of nonexpendable property must have prior approval of the County and otherwise comply with all applicable laws and regulations.
-In the event the Contract is terminated or expires, the County reserves the right to determine the final disposition of said nonexpendable property acquired for this project with CDBG funds, including funds derived there from.
+In the event that the Contract is terminated or expires, the County reserves the right to determine the final disposition of said nonexpendable property acquired for this project with CDBG funds, including funds derived there from.
 Said disposition may include taking possession of said nonexpendable property.

-The Operating Agency shall maintain up-to-date property records, listing all non-expendable property purchased with an acquisition cost of \$5,000 or more that it has leased or purchased during the term of this Contract.
-The following items should be included in the list: description of property, serial or ID number, source of funds that purchased the item (including the award number), owner of property, date of purchase, cost, percentage of cost paid with Federal monies, location, condition and use of property, date of disposal, and sale price or method used to determine the current market value.
-The Operating Agency shall conduct a physical inventory of the nonexpendable property at least once a year, reconcile the inventory with its property records and maintain these records for five years (5) after the termination or expiration of this Contract.
+The Operating Agency shall maintain up-to-date inventory records, listing all non-expendable property purchased with an acquisition cost of \$5,000 or more that it has leased or purchased during the term of this Contract.
+The following items should be included in the list: description of property, serial or ID number, source of funds that purchased the item, including the Federal Award Identification Number (FAIN), which is B-16-UC-06-0505, owner of the property, date of purchase, total cost, percentage of cost paid with CDBG and/or other Federal monies, location, condition and use of property, date of disposal, sale price or method used to determine the current market value, name of the individual completing the inventory, and the date the inventory was taken or updated.
+The Operating Agency shall conduct a physical inventory of the nonexpendable property at least once a year, reconcile the inventory with its property records, and maintain these records for five years (5) after the termination or expiration of this Contract.